COVID Testing, Treatment, and Vaccines

 Please visit Carolina Clinical Research for more information regarding this treatment option, or click here to download the informational flyer:

-First Care Medical Clinic offers rapid COVID antigen testing at all clinic locations.
-Appointments are strongly encouraged, however walk-in testing is available at all locations.
+First Care Medical Clinic offers rapid COVID antigen and PCR testing at all clinical locations.
+Due to high traffic volume, we are limiting COVID testing to walk-ins only, no appointments needed.

 Frequently asked questions about the COVID-19 virus, testing options available, and insurance coverage are listed below.